The Ultimate Guide to Growing Astilbe Shade Flowers

 How to Plant and Grow Astilbe

-• Location: Astilbes thrive in partial to full shade, making them an excellent choice for shaded or woodland gardens.
+• Location: Astilbes thrive in part to full shade, making them an excellent choice for shaded or woodland gardens.
 Ensure the soil is rich, moist, loose and well-draining.
 Astilbes prefer slightly acidic soil.

-• Planting: Plant astilbe in the spring or fall, and space 18 to 24 inches apart on center (18-24 inches from the center of one plant to the center of the next plant).
-Try this handy plant calculator to determine the number of plants required for your garden.
+• Planting: Plant these shade flowers in the spring or fall, and space 18 to 24 inches apart on center (18-24 inches from the center of one plant to the center of the next plant).

 • Watering: Keep the soil consistently moist, especially during the first growing season.
 Astilbes prefer consistently damp conditions (for watering guidance, see “How to Water your Plants”).
 Water deeply and regularly, especially during dry spells.